SAP-samples/teched2025-DA260/exercises/ex1/README.md

 Click on the text where validation is telling you that **The following objects are missing in your model**.

 Remember when we mentioned that the source data had only text data, even for columns that seemed like they should have numerical data?
-All columns were initially imported as dimensions, so we'll have to fix this ins later steps.
+All columns were initially imported as dimensions, so we'll have to fix this in later steps.

 ![Step 15](images/Teched2025-DA260_Ex1_16.png)